Varelen Electric Co., Ltd

 Insulation and Cooling System Failures

 To safeguard the insulation and cooling systems, regular inspections, oil analyses, and temperature monitoring are critical.
 The choice of insulating fluid also plays a significant role in determining the longevity of the transformer.
-While mineral oil is still widely used, it has a relatively low fire point and can accelerate insulation decay.
 A better alternative is vegetable-based oil, such as FR3 Insulating Fluid, which has slower aging effects on cellulose paper (used in the insulation system) and a higher top oil temperature.
 Studies suggest that transformers using vegetable oil can last longer and have a reduced risk of oil fires.

 insulation fluid FR3 oil